moorepants/eme150a/content/pages/syllabus.rst

 times, please find an available time on Jason's schedule_ and email him with the request.

-Destiny will hold office hours on Wednesdays from 1-2PM and Fridays from 12-1PM in TB 207 Room 110.
+Destiny will hold office hours on Wednesdays from 1:30 - 2:30 PM in TB207 Rm 112, and Fridays from 12-1PM in TB207 Rm 110.

 .. _schedule: http://www.moorepants.info/work-calendar.html